 A Christmas Story House

 The house in Cleveland used for filming the movie was actually bought by a big fan, and turned into a tourist attraction for fans of the film.
+A Christmas Story House now welcomes visitors from around the world to tour the house, or even spend the night!
 While only a few scenes were filming inside (most interiors were filmed on a soundstage in Toronto), there were lots of exterior scenes filmed.
 The owner also completely renovated it to make it appear as close to it did in the film.

 The backyard seems a bit different than in the film.
 The shed was originally backing on to the back fence.
 The shed is now separated from the fence, and the tour guide couldn’t tell me if the shed or the fence was moved.
 They did, however, set up the archway with the metal sign that Ralphie was shooting his BB Gun at.

 The rear of the house originally had a back door leading off the kitchen, with a few stairs down to the lawn.
 This is currently being changed, as a wheelchair ramp is being added to give handicap access to the house.